**Important Disclaimer:** *This information is for educational purposes only and does not constitute marketing of any specific Medicare plan. Please contact Medicare.gov, 1-800-MEDICARE, or your local State Health Insurance Assistance Program (SHIP) to get information on all of your options. This ma

 If you choose Original Medicare and want a Medicare Supplement (Medigap) plan to help cover deductibles and coinsurance, your best chance to enroll is during your **six-month Medigap Open Enrollment Period**.
 This starts the month your Part B coverage begins.

-Once this window closes, it doesn't reopen.
-If you apply later, you may face medical underwriting and could be denied coverage entirely.
+**Once this window closes, it doesn't reopen.** If you apply later, you may face medical underwriting and could be denied coverage entirely.
+Or you could be approved but charged significantly more.
 This is one of the most overlooked — and costly — Medicare deadlines.

 **5. Free Help Exists — Use It**